 - Another mistake is to overlook the possibility that Paul might have acquired written information about Jesus.
 That is, as well as meeting people, what about written information about Jesus circulating - could Paul have had access to some of this?
 Since Paul is giving his own writings into circulation in the early church, it is unlikely that these were the only things in circulation.
 However much or little time Paul spent with Jesus' disciples, he could spend as much time as he liked with what anyone else may have written.
 That's speculating a little, but it makes more sense than thinking that all of Paul's knowledge dropped out of the sky.

 To say a little more about him consulting human sources, I've seen some sceptics nowadays speaking about Paul as if he walked about in a bubble keeping his revelations untouched by the world around him, when Paul says the opposite.
 For example:

 - how did Paul come to think that Jesus had appeared to Peter?
-Setting aside whether we think such things happen, did that story come as a private 'revelation' from God to Paul?
+Setting aside whether we think such unusual events happen, did that story about Peter come as a private 'revelation' from God to Paul?
 Whether we think so or not, Paul after three years went to meet Peter and spent fifteen days with him.
 This gives it away: Paul's knowledge about Peter has been checked - if not altogether informed - by virtue of meeting Peter for himself.